-The facilities included with this installation must be such that the facility is capable of providing both lagging and leading power factor of 0.95, measured at the high voltage (transmission) connection point, when the facility is delivering full power.
-A centralized controller will be required which adjusts individual generator real and reactive power output, in real time, and regulate the voltage at the high-voltage (transmission) connection point.
-The voltage controls must be responsive to voltage deviations at the connection point, be equipped with a voltage set-point control, and also have facilities that will slowly adjust the set-point over several minutes (5-10) to maintain reactive power just within the individual generators capabilities.
+The facilities included with this installation must be such that the facility is capable of providing both lagging and leading power factor of 0.95, measured at the high voltage (transmission) IC substation, when the facility is delivering full power.
+A centralized controller will be required which adjusts individual generator real and reactive power output, in real time, and regulate the voltage at the high-voltage terminals of the IC substation.
+The voltage controls must be responsive to voltage deviations at the high voltage terminals of the IC substation, be equipped with a voltage set-point control, and also have facilities that will slowly adjust the set-point over several minutes (5-10) to maintain reactive power just within the individual generators capabilities.
 The latter control may be referred to as a slow-Q control.
 Details of the specific control features, control strategy and settings will be reviewed and addressed in the SIS.